AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Best practices for data security of ApsaraDB for MongoDB.md

 Audit logs of ApsaraDB for MongoDB record all operations that you perform on databases.
 Audit logs allow you to obtain data execution information by performing fault analysis, behavior analysis, and security audit on databases.

-For more information, see [Configure audit logging for an ApsaraDB for MongoDB instance](/intl.en-US/User Guide/Data security/Audit logs (previous version)/Configure audit logging for an ApsaraDB for MongoDB instance.md).
+For more information, see [Configure audit logging for an ApsaraDB for MongoDB instance]().

 ## Data encryption

 -   SSL encryption

     If you connect to a database over the Internet, you can enable Secure Sockets Layer \(SSL\) encryption to improve the security of data links.
 SSL encryption can encrypt network connections at the transport layer.
 This improves data security and ensures data integrity.
 For more information, see [Use the mongo shell to connect to an ApsaraDB for MongoDB database in SSL encryption mode](/intl.en-US/User Guide/Data security/Use the mongo shell to connect to an ApsaraDB for MongoDB database in SSL encryption mode.md).

 -   TDE